Richard C. Gatlin: Military service

-He was commissioned a second lieutenant in the 7th infantry, and served on frontier duty in Native American Territory, in the Seminole Wars from 1839–42, and was then stationed in Louisiana until 1845, when he served in Texas, and was promoted to captain.
+He was commissioned a second lieutenant in the 7th infantry, and served on frontier duty in Native American Territory, in the Seminole Wars from 1839 to 1842, and was then stationed in Louisiana until 1845, when he served in Texas, and was promoted to captain.

 He served in the Mexican War, serving in the defense of Fort Brown in May 1846.
 Gatlin was wounded during an assault at the Battle of Monterey, and received the Brevet of major.
 In 1847 he was tendered the commission of colonel, First North Carolina volunteers, but declined it.
 He was an original member of the Aztec Club of 1847 - a military society for officers who were veterans of the Mexican War.

 He then served in Missouri and Louisiana, took part in the Seminole Wars of 1849–50, and served on frontier duty in Kansas, Native American Territory, Arkansas and Dakota, until he marched with Albert Sidney Johnston to Utah, to take part in the Utah War.
 In 1860 he marched to New Mexico and was stationed at Fort Craig, and was promoted major of Fifth infantry in February 1861.
 While on a visit to Fort Smith, Arkansas, on April 23, 1861, he was captured by the Arkansas militia, and released on parole, after which he resigned his commission and offered his services to North Carolina.